 Republic Airways, a little known regional airline based in Indianapolis, filed for chapter 11 bankruptcy in February of this year.
-However, Republic Airways isn't conducting your traditional airline bankruptcy
+However, Republic Airways isn't conducting your traditional airline bankruptcy.

 Republic Airways provides regional aircraft, generally 76 seats or lower, and crew for the legacy carriers such as Delta, American, and United.
 This means the entire business model of Republic is predicated on receiving contracts from the major airlines instead of generating passenger growth or other tactics traditional airlines use to generate revenue.